-Step Action Description Step 1 Complete prerequisites.
+Step Action Description Step 1 Complete prerequ Complete prerequisites.
 If you want to gather data from one master for other remote master servers, ensure that you have granted the necessary access across all servers: See "Requirements before gathering data for multiple master servers in capacity licensing" on page 18.
 Multiple master servers are only supported in capacity licensing.
 For back-level master servers, load the engineering binary that is associated with netbackup_deployment_insights onto all master servers for which you want to gather information.
-Gather the backup size data The tool uses the following options to gather data from one or more master servers. netbackup_deployment_insightsgather [output=DIRECTORY] Step 2 Analyze the data and prepare the report The netbackup_deployment_insights commands uses the following options to analyze the gathered data and prepare the report: netbackup_deployment_insightsreport For a traditional report, run: netbackup_deployment_insightsreporttraditional For a capacity report, run: netbackup_deployment_insightsreportcapacity You can continue using the nbdeployutil command with the same options.
-Note: For NetBackup 8.0 and later, this step requires that you provide the web service credentials.
+Gather the backup size data The tool uses the following options to gather data from one or more master servers. netbackup_deployment_insightsgather [output=DIRECTORY] You can continue using the nbdeployutil command with the same options.